okami101/vuetify-admin/docs/guide/README.md

 # Introduction

-[Vtec Admin](https://npm.okami101.io/-/web/detail/vtec-admin) (VA) is an standalone [SPA](https://en.wikipedia.org/wiki/Single-page_application) admin library for Vue.js designed for managing server resources and running on top of REST APIs.
-It's built on Vuetify and comes with dedicated [Vue CLI plugin](https://npm.okami101.io/-/web/detail/vue-cli-plugin-vtec-admin) for [RAD](https://en.wikipedia.org/wiki/Rapid_application_development).
-It relies on replaceable low-level data and auth providers which allows you to choose your favorite backend framework.
+[Vtec Admin](https://npm.okami101.io/-/web/detail/vtec-admin) (VA) is an standalone [SPA](https://en.wikipedia.org/wiki/Single-page_application) admin UI framework for Vue.js designed for building CRUD pages for managing remote server resources with minimal amount of code while allowing large customization.
+It's running on top of REST APIs, built on Vuetify and comes with dedicated [Vue CLI plugin](https://npm.okami101.io/-/web/detail/vue-cli-plugin-vtec-admin) for [RAD](https://en.wikipedia.org/wiki/Rapid_application_development).
+It relies on replaceable low-level data and auth providers which allows you to stay independent of any backend framework.

 This is simply doable by implementing specific contract which will ensure compatibility within VA.
 Follow [dedicated guide](data-providers.md) for further detail.